Post in Progress

 Metformin – boosts AMPK in the liver, which activates autophagy.

 Here are some resources that can help you learn more:

-Related article by Dave Asprey that describes one method of improving autophagy by protein restriciton.coffee) https://blog.bulletproof.com/what-is-protein-fasting-bulletproof-diet/
+A related article by Dave Asprey that describes one method of improving autophagy by protein restriction. https://blog.bulletproof.com/what-is-protein-fasting-bulletproof-diet/

-Podcasts by one of my most respected health educators, Dr. Rhoda Patrick.
-In this interview she talks with the respected cellular biologisy Guido Kroemer about autophagy, calorie-restriction mimetics, fasting, and protein acetylation. https://www.foundmyfitness.com/episodes/guido-kroemer
+Podcasts by Dr. Rhoda Patrick.
+In this interview, she talks with the respected cellular biologist Guido Kroemer about autophagy, calorie-restriction mimetics, fasting, and protein acetylation. https://www.foundmyfitness.com/episodes/guido-kroemer

 A comprehensive review of autophagy detection methods and research